knpwrs/dotfiles/README.md

 Everything in `home` is linked to `$HOME/.$file`.
-Old links are overridden / updated and dead links are deleted. `lib` contains any files which should not necessarily be linked to in `$HOME`. `etc` contains configuration for various terminal emulators. `vendor` contains subtrees for external repositories.
+Old links are overridden / updated and dead links are deleted. `lib` contains any files which should not necessarily be linked to in `$HOME`. `etc` contains configuration miscellaneous tools. `vendor` contains subtrees for external repositories.

 ## Other Tips